PaperStrange/AIProjectManger/README.md

-utils/test | a folder containing several testing codes utils/test/test_edgetech | a folder containing testing codes for the application of edge technology utils/test/test_situation | a folder containing testing codes for situational testing README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking
+utils/test | a folder containing several testing codes utils/test/test_edgetech | a folder containing testing codes for the application of edge technology utils/test/test_situation | a folder containing testing codes for situational testing utils/data_process.ipynb | a jupyter notebook containing all needed data processing process during the competition utils/data_process.ipynb | a jupyter notebook containing all tricks for more efficient programming during the competition utils/test/test_situation | a folder containing testing codes for situational testing README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking